-After more than two years of uninterrupted travel, the most common question I still get is: “How do you afford traveling all the time?”
+After more than two years of uninterrupted travel, the most common question I still get is: “How do I afford traveling all the time?”
 Well, here’s my answer…

 Since 2015, I have been living out of my backpack, while exploring an assortment of new places all over the globe.
 And it is because of that, the commonest question I still get is, “how do I afford to travel so much?”.